Skip to main content

 Where can I ride my Electric bike (especially my mountain e-bike) - Arizona electric e-bike laws?
 (Disclaimer: This is not a legal opinion.)

-Some complain that e-bikes are cheating, they damage the path because of weight or that it opens the door to motorcycles.
-Of course, anyone that has ridden a pedal assisted e-bike knows that none of this is true.
+Some complain that e-bikes are cheating, that they damage the path because of weight, or that they open the door to motorcycles.
+Of course, anyone who has ridden a pedal-assisted e-bike knows that none of this is true.
 After all, should a lightweight carbon hard-tail MTB be banned for cheating?
-Some contend that a "motor-is-a-motor" and has no right on a bike path.
+Some contend that a "motor-is-a-motor" has no right on a bike path.
 However, this is completely contradicted by the national trend to permit Class 1 and Class 2 e-bikes on bike paths.
-It also recognizes that people with disabilities, through pedal assist, should benefit from access to the many public-funded bike paths in the USA.
+It also recognizes that people with disabilities, through pedal assistance, should benefit from access to the many public-funded bike paths in the USA.
 No, it’s not cheating.
 E-bikes open a huge opportunity for everyone to enjoy the benefits of a bicycle.

 Clearly, all paths on Federal Lands that are marked for ATV use (fire roads) are open to e-bikes (and there are thousands of miles of these in Arizona, such as in the Tonto National Forest).
-Generally, most bike paths that are unrestricted for mountain bikes, such as on Federal lands (National Forest, National Park, BLM, etc.) may restrict use by e-bikes, but Class 1 e-bikes are not necessarily considered "motorized."
-It's still a little confusing, but the Department of Interior has seen fit to consider exempting e-bikes as a motorized vehicle (See Durango Herald).
+Generally, most bike paths are unrestricted for mountain bikes, such as on Federal lands (National Forest, National Park, BLM, etc.), but may restrict use by e-bikes, although Class 1 e-bikes are not necessarily considered "motorized."
+It's still a little confusing, but the Department of Interior has considered exempting e-bikes as motorized vehicles.
 Any path where motorized travel is allowed, an e-bike can also use the path.
 Bike paths along highways are usually not an issue either (albeit ambiguous).
-However, if you ride at public Park, they can make their own regulations, especially if you behave recklessly.
-The best way for us all to safeguard our rights to access bike paths with e-bikes is to ride responsibly, be courteous, and don't flaunt your pedal assist.
-If you are in a park, ask or refer to the signage to validate e-bike use.
+However, if you ride in a public Park, they can make their regulations, especially if you behave recklessly.
+The best way for us all to safeguard our rights to access bike paths with e-bikes is to ride responsibly, be courteous, and not flaunt your pedal assist.
+Ask or refer to the signage to validate e-bike use if you are in a park.
 If a sign says, "no motorized vehicles," it's best to choose another path or get clarification.
-Class 1 and Class 2 e-bikes are considered pedal assisted bicycles, not motor vehicles.
+Class 1 and Class 2 e-bikes are considered pedal-assisted bicycles, not motor vehicles.

 Classifications for e-bikes (Disclaimer: This is not a legal opinion.)

-Every municipality is different in their regulations.
-City, County, State and Federal lands are all governed differently.
+Every municipality is different in its regulations.
+City, County, State, and Federal lands are all governed differently.
 To be safe, find out local regulations.
 In general, when in doubt, while operating any bicycle – pedal, gas, e-bike, or moped – follow these simple guidelines:

 • Bicycle or E-Bike: